gmm-tech/gmm-tech/README.md

 ### About Me ✌️
 I am a Python developer with a passion for solving complex problems, automating tasks, and actively contributing to open-source projects.

 You can connect with me on [Discord](https://discord.com/users/1007794196872183941).

-We can converse in English and Portuguese.
+<small>We can converse in English and Portuguese.</small>